NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Immovable Object.md

 **Prerequisites** Eternal Legend Dedication; master in Fortitude or Reflex saves
 * * *
 You plant your feet in a wide stance, resisting all movement not of your own volition.
-While in this stance and on the ground, you are immune to forced movement and if an effect would knock you [[Conditions/Prone|Prone]], you aren't knocked prone and can Step as a free action.
+While in this stance and on the ground, you are immune to forced movement and if an effect would knock you [[Prone|Prone]], you aren't knocked prone and can Step as a free action.

 *Source: Pathfinder War of Immortals*
 *ORC*